-Given the tough economy, I think your emergency fund should be closer to nine months worth of living expenses.
+Given the tough economy, I think your emergency savings should be closer to nine months worth of living expenses.

-Why?
-With such high unemployment, you never know when you may lose your job and you never know how long it may take you to find another one.
+You never know when a job loss might happen and you never know how long it may take you to find another one.

 You can start your emergency fund with CIT Bank.

 #3.
 Not Creating A Budget